 Xavier has only four miles left to run but his body is so tired.
 He stops, walking to the edge of the crowd and his legs start to give out.
 As he reaches the curb he needs to sit down.
 His breathing has become difficult.
 He thinks he hears Eva cry and his eyes dart around to look for her, but he knows she is in London with her mother.

-This is where they are, the children, some playing, some strung out on glue, all desperate eyes waiting for an opportunity to live.
+This is where they are, the children, some playing, some strung out, all desperate eyes waiting for an opportunity to live.
 Like him.